22 Vines & Wines Cafe & Market is now closed

-This summer I’m on a mission to explore uncharted territory in my own backyard, and improve Michigan’s economy one purchase at a time.
+This summer, I’m on a mission to explore uncharted territory in my own backyard and improve Michigan’s economy one purchase at a time.

 The strategy is simple.
-Visit 10 places I’ve never been before…just because, I’ve never been.
+Visit 10 places I’ve never been before…just because I’ve never been.
 Next on my list: 22 Vines & Wines Cafe & Market

 I arrived at 22 Vines & Wines Cafe & Market in the middle of lunch hour.
-All five of the booths were full and the owner, Rich Van Steenis was scurrying about filling water, taking orders and delivering hot food from the kitchen.
-Wouldn’t you know they were short staffed and Rich was the only waiter.
+All five of the booths were full and the owner, Rich Van Steenis was scurrying about filling water, taking orders, and delivering hot food from the kitchen.
+Wouldn’t you know they were short-staffed and Rich was the only waiter.

-As I waited for a friend to join me I was able to scan the tables and soak up the amazing smells wafting from the little kitchen in back.
+As I waited for a friend to join me, I was able to scan the tables and soak up the amazing smells wafting from the little kitchen in the back.
 A Thai chicken pizza was delivered to guests at the table across from me, carried in on a wooden plank.
 The smell was fantastic.

 22 Vines & Wines Cafe & Market is located right on M-22 just south of Suttons Bay.
 In fact, it’s next door to another one of my 10 Places: Chateau de Leelanau.
 The Hilltop complex, which also houses Gallery 22 and the Leelanau Chamber, is owned by the Van Steenis family.
 They purchased the property, a former dairy farm, in 1977 and converted it to retail space for Rich’s mother.
-When she decided to retire in 2008 it was time for further renovations.
+When she decided to retire in 2008, it was time for further renovations.

-What once was a milking room, is now a 10-year dream come true for Rich’s wife Salve.
+What once was a milking room is now a 10-year dream come true for Rich’s wife Salve.
 But I’ll get to that later.
-First you need to see what Salve can do.
+First, you need to see what Salve can do.

 My friend arrived promptly and we examined the menu with interest.
 I changed my mind a dozen times because everything sounded so good.
-The handmade thin-crust pizzas looked fabulous, but were too big for our appetites.
-Besides I hoped to try more than one dish.
+The handmade thin-crust pizzas looked fabulous but were too big for our appetites.
+Besides, I hoped to try more than one dish.
 So we decided to share an appetizer of Thai rolls and each ordered tacos for lunch.

 The chef recommended a split order of spring rolls and summer rolls.
-The spring rolls are made from ground round, cabbage, carrot and bean sprouts, rolled im a rice wrapper and lightly sauteed (not fried).
+The spring rolls are made from ground round, cabbage, carrot and bean sprouts, rolled in a rice wrapper, and lightly sauteed (not fried).
 The summer rolls are fresh and cool.
 Steamed shrimp and crisp veggies are rolled up with rice noodles in a rice wrapper and served cold.
-They provided two sauces for dipping—a spicy soy and spicy peanut.
+They provided two sauces for dipping—a spicy soy and a spicy peanut.
 Both rolls were excellent…even though we paired them with the wrong sauces!

 When I mentioned on Twitter that I was headed to 22 Vines & Wines Cafe I had some suggestions from followers, which included the Tum Yum Soup.
 Now that I’ve seen it, I know I’ll be trying that next time.
 This traditional Thai dish is one Salve modeled after the Bangkok street vendors who would make the soup on a cart while you wait.
 At 22 Vines & Wines Cafe they offer a seafood version with shrimp, scallops and mussels, a tofu version, or chicken, shown here.
 You can order it mild, medium or spicy.